itssamuelrowe/The-Zen-Programming-Language-Manual/chapter-3/section-2-the-hello-world-program/the-hello-world-program.md

 When the `main` function is invoked by the virtual machine, it receives a single
 parameter: an *array* of string objects.
 If you do not know what a parameter, a string, or an array is, do not worry.
-You will learn more about these concepts later in the course.
+You will learn more about these concepts later in the manual.

 ```
     print('Hello, world!')
 ```

-`print` is a function that allows you to write data to the console window.
+The `print` function allows you to write data to the console window.